-I rent the current house, so I can't replace the very-old single pane
+I rent the current house, so I can't replace the very-old single pane windows.

-side, jamming that up against the outside on the wondows/windowframes and
+I was thinking of getting plastic panels, sticking weatherstripping on one side, jamming that up against the outside on the wondows/windowframes and attaching it.

-it ought to create a dead air space, but is that actually how it'd work?
+would that actually do anything to insulate them?
+In theory, it seems that it ought to create a dead air space, but is that actually how it'd work?

 I'd look into a bronze-tint one that'd hopefully also reduce glare and reduce some of the infared exchange.

 ((It isn't, after all, window film...))